vanessamiranda/vanessamiranda.github.io/_posts/2019-08-19-Predicting_Customer_Churn.md

 ---
-layout: archive
+layout:archive-taxonomy
 title: Predicting Customer Churn
 category: [blog, Data Science]
 tags: [machine learning]
 author_profile: true
 ---

-Building a model to predict whether a customer will churn is important to a business.
+Building a model to predict whether a customer will churn, is important to a business.

  Churn is one of the largest problems faced by most businesses.
 It costs between 5 times and 25 times as much to find a new customer than to retain an existing one.